elinscott/ase_koopmans/doc/ase/calculators/kim.rst

 the positions of the atoms and the neighbor list in ASE to be communicated to the model, and for the energy and forces predicted by the model for that configuration to be communicated back to ASE in a standard format.
-On the other hand, SMs are programmatically nothing more than a recording of some set of simulator commands and usually one or more parameter files. [#smobject]_  Accordingly, they require supplying these commands to the calculator(s) corresponding to the specific simulator associated with the SM.
+On the other hand, SMs are essentially nothing more than a recording of some set of simulator commands and usually one or more parameter files. [#smobject]_  Accordingly, they require supplying these commands to the calculator(s) corresponding to the specific simulator associated with the SM.